Individual Taxpayer Identification Number (ITIN)

 • Note: F-2 or J-2 dependents are required to bring a copy of the F-1 or J-1 principal’s Form I-94 Scholarship

-3. Complete IRS W-8BEN form (only if claiming tax treaty benefits) Link
+3. Complete IRS W-8BEN form (only if claiming tax treaty benefits).

-1. Include copies of your immigration documents as listed above, attaching the DSO Certification Letter from ISSP, and the completed IRS forms
+1. Include copies of your immigration documents as listed above, attaching the DSO/ARO Certification Letter from ISSP, and the completed IRS forms.

 5. After processing, the IRS will issue your ITIN by mail.

-Note: If you have applied and your application for an SSN was denied, you must submit the denial letter that you received from the SSA.
+Note: If you applied for an SSN and your application was denied, you must submit the denial letter that you received from the SSA.

 Mail your ITIN Application to the following address: